US and N Korea preparing leaders' summit

 - 'My country was trying to test Trump'

-The visit by the US delegation was first reported by the Washington Post later on Sunday.
-The team was led by Sung Kim, a former ambassador to South Korea, who was to hold talks with North Korean Vice-Foreign Minister Choe Son-hui, the newspaper said.
+The team is reportedly led by Sung Kim, a former ambassador to South Korea, and was to hold talks with North Korean Vice-Foreign Minister Choe Son-hui.

-The state department confirmed that the two sides had met at the border.
-"We continue to prepare for a meeting between the president and North Korean leader Kim Jong-un," state department spokeswoman Heather Nauert said.
+The aim of the talks is to set an agenda for the summit between the leaders.

-CNN said that the discussions were focused on the substance of the summit, while a separate US team in Singapore was dealing with the logistics.
+While officials appear more optimistic about that meeting going ahead, recent weeks have shown that the relationship can change very quickly, says the BBC's Chris Butler in Washington.

 What needs to be sorted ahead of the summit?